The term dyscalculia — from the Greek ‘dys’ and Latin ‘calculia’ — means to count badly and describes people with severe difficulties with numbers.

-Although some causes of dyscalculia have a genetic origin, and environmental factors play an important role, cognition mediates brain-behavior relationships and therefore offers a sufficient level of explanation for the development of principled interventions.
-We thus need to understand the cognitive difficulties that underpin math failure, regardless of whether their origin is constitutional or environmental (Elliott & Grigorenko, 2014).
+Although some causes of dyscalculia have a genetic origin, and environmental factors play an important role, cognition mediates brain-behavior relationships.
+Therefore, it offers a sufficient level of explanation for developing interventions.
+Thus, we must understand the cognitive difficulties that underpin math failure, regardless of whether their origin is constitutional or environmental (Elliott & Grigorenko, 2014).

 – Visual and auditory processing

-Figure-ground problems may cause difficulties in keeping individual problems separate from each other.
-The student may lose his place on a worksheet, confuse problem numbers with digits in the problem itself, or not finish the problem, etc.
+- Figure-ground problems may cause difficulties in keeping individual problems separate from each other.
+For example, the student may lose his place on a worksheet, confuse problem numbers with digits in the problem itself, or not finish the problem.

-Auditory discrimination problems cause confusion in oral counting and among endings of number words, such as /fourteen/, /forty/, etc.
+- Auditory discrimination problems cause confusion in oral counting and among endings of number words, such as /fourteen/ and /forty/.

-Spatial problems may cause reversals and affect the ability to write problems horizontally or vertically, to understand before-after concepts, to understand the importance of directionality which, in turn, could affect regrouping, and to align rows of numbers with varying digits.
-Additionally, the child may have problems putting decimals in the right place, using the number line, understanding positive and negative integers, etc. Also affected is the ability to tell time, to understand geometry, and any other mathematical concepts which have to do with spatial and temporal orientations and relationships.
+- Spatial problems may cause reversals and affect the ability to write problems horizontally or vertically, understand before-after concepts, understand the importance of directionality which, in turn, could affect regrouping, and align rows of numbers with varying digits.
+Additionally, the child may have problems putting decimals in the right place, using the number line, and understanding positive and negative integers.
+Also affected is the ability to tell time, to understand geometry, and any other mathematical concepts which have to do with spatial and temporal orientations and relationships.

 – Visual memory

-One hundred seventy-one children with a mean age of 10.08 years participated in a study by Kulp et al. This study, conducted at the Ohio State University College of Optometry in 2004 was designed to determine whether or not performance on tests of visual perception and visual memory could predict the children with poor current achievement in mathematics.
-Controls for age and verbal cognitive ability were included in all regression analyses because the failure to control for verbal ability has been a criticism of some literature investigating the relation between visual and academic skills.
+One hundred seventy-one children with a mean age of 10.08 years participated in a study by Kulp et al. (2001).
+This study was designed to determine whether or not performance on visual perception and memory tests could predict poor achievement in mathematics.
+Controls for age and verbal cognitive ability were included in all regression analyses because the failure to control for verbal ability has been a criticism of some literature investigating the relationship between visual and academic skills.

-Kulp et al. concluded: “visual perceptual ability, and particularly visual memory, should be considered to be amongst the skills that are significantly related to mathematics achievement.”
+Kulp and colleagues concluded: “visual perceptual ability, and particularly visual memory, should be considered to be amongst the skills that are significantly related to mathematics achievement.”

 – Visuospatial memory